Pneumothorax - infants

 When to Contact a Medical Professional

 A pneumothorax is often discovered shortly after birth.
-Call your provider if your infant has symptoms of pneumothorax.
+Contact your provider if your infant has symptoms of pneumothorax.

 The providers in the newborn intensive care unit (NICU) should watch your infant carefully for signs of an air leak.